Moon’s browser extension lets you pay with bitcoin on Amazon – TechCrunch

 Meet Moon, a three-person startup that lets you pay for stuff on Amazon using bitcoin via the Lightning Network, bitcoin, Litecoin or Ether.
 The company has released a desktop browser extension for Google Chrome, Brave and Opera.

 While some e-commerce retailers let you pay with cryptocurrencies, the biggest e-commerce platforms have yet to accept cryptocurrencies.
-Moon doesn’t want to wait and wants to make it possible to pay with cryptocurrencies using current payment methods.
+Moon doesn’t want to wait, and wants to make it possible to pay with cryptocurrencies using current payment methods.

 After installing the extension, Moon automatically recognizes when you’re on an Amazon checkout page and inserts the company’s own payment widget.
 You can see how much you’re going to pay in cryptocurrencies before accepting the transaction.